 Formerly a prisoner of the infamous pirate duo of Captain and Tenille aboard their ship, The Pablo Cruise, his impeccable drumming kept the rhythm for the rowers making it the fastest and smoothest sailing pirate vessel ever known.
 One dark night, by the light of the full moon, Heath kept the pirate crew mesmerized with hypnotic strains of “What A Fool Belieeeeeeeeeeeeves” by The Doobie Brothers while David and Chris slipped on board unseen to rescue Matt who happily joined the Yacht Z.

-Mike once entered a raucous pub after a long trip at sea to have himself a pint and enjoy some music.
+Phil once entered a raucous pub after a long trip at sea to have himself a pint and enjoy some music.
 As he entered, he heard what he recognized immediately as the resonant tones of his missing father’s bass guitar.
 He looked to stage and saw some imposter playing it!
 As he broke a bottle into a jagged lethal weapon and began to rush the stage ready to bring justice to this thieving (and presumably murderous) brigand, the brigand turned out to be David who explained that he had found the bass in the whale.
-Mike had warned his father never to trust that whale.
+Phil had warned his father never to trust that whale.
 He decided the bass was in good hands, and joined the Yacht Z crew on guitar, happy to at least continue playing in a band with his late father’s bass.